Okay maybe the title is a bit dramatic. Especially since it looks as if an aerial bombardment is taking place further down the valley.

 Both of these places have their own quirks and character.
 Here are a few of those things:

 - 30% discount on your trip to the top of the Schilthorn

 - Free stickers!

 - A goodie bag with chocolates and postcards when you leave

 - Delicious Swiss chocolates on your nightstand

 - Esther will kick your ass on the hiking trails.
-I’ve never seen Nordic sticks move so fast.
+I’ve never seen trekking poles move so fast.
 I was borderline needing be to be resuscitated when she flew past.

 - Free perks at the Mürren Sports Center

 - Dolls.
 You need to be OK with seeing this every time you walk in: